 Internal audits carried out by the Office of the Inspector General (OIG) are an independent, objective assurance activity designed to help WFP achieve its objectives and improve the effectiveness of governance, risk management and control processes.
 Advisory services are consulting activities aimed at improving the management of risks, add value and strengthen WFP’s operations.
 OIG also shares its insights into WFP’s operations.

 Fraud and corruption

 WFP has zero tolerance for fraud, corruption and collusive practices, which are contrary to its core values.
 Reports of such practices are investigated and findings inform recommendations for administrative or disciplinary action.
 Proactive Integrity Reviews can be undertaken to proactively detect the risk of fraud, corruption and wrongdoings, test preventive and detective anti-fraud controls and mitigate possible financial and reputational risks.

 Sexual exploitation and abuse

-WFP takes cases of sexual harassment, sexual exploitation and abuse very seriously.
+Preventing sexual exploitation and abuse is a moral imperative for WFP.
 The Office of the Inspector General investigates reports of these incidents and recommends disciplinary action.
-In addition, it has developed a mandatory e-learning course in four languages on protection from sexual exploitation and sexual abuse, as well as anti-fraud and anti-corruption, for all WFP staff.
+In addition, it has developed a mandatory e-learning course in four languages on protection from sexual exploitation and abuse.

-The Office of the Inspector General actively contributes to other organizations’ policies in coordination with Rome-based agencies as well as in other UN organizations, as a member of the United Nations Representatives of Internal Audit Services (UN-RIAS) and the United Nations Representatives of Investigations Services (UNRIS).
+The Office of the Inspector General actively contributes to other organizations’ policies in coordination with Rome-based agencies as well as other UN organizations, as a member of the United Nations Representatives of Internal Audit Services (UNRIAS) and the United Nations Representatives of Investigations Services (UNRIS).